Cayenne Pepper Diet

 - 8 to 10 ounces of clean water

 Drink the mixture at least six times a day.
-Besides that, drink two tablespoons of salt water in the morning and laxative tea before going to bed at night.
+Besides that, drink two tablespoons of salt water in the morning and laxative tea before bed at night.

 Throughout the day, make sure to drink enough water.
-Teas made from herbs are good to take as long as they do not contain caffeine.
-You can only follow the diet for a total of 14 days at a time.
+Teas made from herbs are good to take if they do not contain caffeine.
+You can only follow the diet for 14 days at a time.

 After the Cayenne Pepper Diet

-It is not advisable to consume solid meals immediately after a 10-day or more prolonged cayenne diet.
+Consuming solid meals immediately after a 10-day or more prolonged cayenne diet is not advisable.
 The body must first become acclimated to eating regular food once more.

 Drink only liquids for the first two days following the end of the cayenne pepper diet, like fresh orange juice or juice from other fruits and vegetables.